saikumar14-08/Flix_Movies/README.md

   -> Problem: In development mode, React Strict Mode intentionally calls useEffect() twice to detect side effects that are not properly cleaned up.
   -> Fix: Remove React.StrictMode in index.js (only for debugging).

+If you're facing an issue like payload getting repeated then possible issue might be the reducer imported in appStore is wrong.